Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Scaling and Performance

 \autoref{fig:combined_scaling}C shows the aggregate throughput of BindCraft in peptides per hour.
 The BindCraft agent demonstrated good weak scaling, achieving 84.4\% efficiency at 256 nodes and 67.7\% efficiency at 512 nodes compared to the baseline benchmark at 64 nodes.

 Given that the two major tasks performed within our BindCraft agent (forward folding and inverse folding) are embarrassingly parallel, we anticipated near-ideal scaling with node count.
 However, we observed that I/O operations, specifically file transfers between node-local memory (/dev/shm/) and the Aurora filesystem, which introduced a bottleneck that degrades efficiency beyond 256 nodes.
-This I/O overhead scaled superlinearly with node count as the aggregate filesystem load increased, limiting the overall parallel efficiency despite the compute-dominated nature of the individual BindCraft tasks.
+This I/O overhead scaled superlinearly with node count as the aggregate filesystem load increased, limiting the overall parallel efficiency despite individual BindCraft tasks being compute-bound.